-Many clock case companies put there name on the movements but if the movement starts with UW then its Urgos.
+Many clock case companies put their name on the movements but if the movement starts with UW then it's Urgos.

 Floor clock movements that have three weights are the only ones available.
-The spring driven or two weight units have not been made in a very long time and a exact replacement is not available.
-If you have a spring driven or two weight Urgos mechanical clock movement, please email us with the movement numbers Example= UW6/61 or UW7/67, and we will let you know what we have as a closest equivalent movement that can be adapted to fit.
+The spring driven or two weight units have not been made in a very long time and an exact replacement is not available.
+If you have a spring driven or two weight Urgos mechanical clock movement, please email us with the movement numbers (example= UW6/61 or UW7/67) and we will let you know what we have that is the closest equivalent movement that can be adapted to fit.

 To determine the numbers you have on the movement, you need to get to the back of the brass mechanical clock movement.
-Often there are side access panels to the clock if it is a floor clock, and you can look with a flash light.
-Taking the movement right out is an option as well, since ordering a different one anyway.
-Now the numbers are located on the bottom of the back plate of the brass movement itself.
+Often there are side access panels to the clock if it is a floor clock, and you can look inside with a flashlight.
+Taking the movement right out of the case is an option as well, since you will be ordering a different one anyway.
+The numbers are located on the bottom of the back plate of the brass movement itself.
 Not on the paperwork or the clock case, only on the brass movement.
-Urgos clock movements have changes numbering systems many years ago.
+Urgos clock movements have changed numbering systems many years ago.
 What this means is the movement you have now may have some markings on it, such as UW32/1A, but this same unit is now called UW32319 as they have a new number for the exact same movement.
-If you have an old number style and need to convert to the new number, the movement has definitely lived its life span and is time to replace it.
+If you have an old number style and need to convert to the new number, the movement has definitely lived its life span and it's time to replace it.

 With the numbers off of the back plate, we need to figure out if it has an old numbering system or new one.
-If you have a / in the number, it’s definitely the old system therefore older movement and its lived its life.
+If you have a / in the number, it’s definitely the old system and therefore an older movement which has lived its life.
 If it does not have a / it still may be the old numbering system as well.
 So what you do, is go to the drop down menu by the order button, drop down the list and see if your numbers are listed.
-If you do not see the numbers listed in the drop down menu, we need to use the chart below and find your movement number listed, and get the new number that will be on the drop down menu.
-The chart is correct, if the old number has a conversion to a new number, you will get that same movement.
-Since this is the same movement you have now but new, all the components to the clock movement should fit fine as well (dial / hands weights / chime block).
-So one more thing about the old to new numbers, if the old numbers have a / in it, replace that / with one or sometimes two zeros if the / is at the middle of the old numbers.
+If you do not see the numbers listed in the drop down menu, we need to use the chart listed below to find your movement number and get the new number that will be in the drop down menu.
+If the old number is listed here in the chart with a conversion to a new number, you will get the same movement that you have now.
+Since this is the same movement you have now but new, all of the components to the clock movement should fit fine as well (dial / hands / weights / chime block).
+One more thing about the old to new numbers: if the old numbers have a / in it, replace that / with one or sometimes two zeros if the / is in the middle of the old numbers.
 Confused?
-Our phone number is 800.381.7458 email is email@example.com
+Our phone number is 800-381-7458 and email is firstname.lastname@example.org